Covering over 1,400 route miles and calling at over 100 stations

 before or after boarding the train will be provided by that

 station's operator.
-We will ensure that information regarding
+We will ensure that information regarding any

-enable you to make your journey.
+to make your journey.

 Alternative accessible transport

 Where practicable we will ensure that provisions are made for

 disabled customers when procuring taxi and bus services.
 When

 negotiating such contracts, priority will be given to companies

 Where there is a requirement to replace trains with buses, we